Smarter.SEO… powered by Qlik

 External agencies, vendors and partners are all vying to take a share of what has become a >$trillion dollar industry.
 Google, the leader in internet search and paid for online advertisement for many years, helps publishers to list their products, services and solutions using what are called Rich Text Snippets.
 Artifacts that are a consistent means to display information relevant to search.

 Nearly all search is based on the presence of schema, and since AI engines crawled the internet for LLM based learning the need for metadata has been questioned by many an SEO expert for ranking.
-What they are not seeing is that metadata is now more important, not less to provide context, augmenting content, to help avoid hallucinations by these engines, to enable listing.
+What they are seeing is that metadata is now more important, not less to provide context, augmenting content, to help avoid hallucinations by these engines, to enable listing.

 What role does Qlik play in Smarter.SEO?

-When you need to control your digital narrative both on-page (SEO) and at the meta data level (to be discovered), core to your business, it is vital you have insight into which artifacts are being deployed and their accuracy.
-Smarter.SEO provides complete information on the performance of your company’s metadata assets and content; so you can audit and control them.
-Using Qlik as a visualisation tool for VISEON.IO our SEO control and audit tool we pull data from our proprietary APIs, FUSEON to create live data for analysis, validating both for completeness and accuracy across the domains that you own.
+When you need to control your digital narrative both on-page (SEO) and at the metadata level (for AI discovery), it is vital to have insight into which artefacts are being deployed and their accuracy.
+Smarter.SEO provides complete information on the performance of your company’s metadata assets and content, enabling you to audit and control them.

 The Critical Role of Metadata in AI-Driven Search and RAG Systems

 Structured data, such as Schema.org markup, is fundamental to modern semantic search engine optimisation (SEO) and the effective functioning of AI-driven systems, including large language models (LLMs).
 Despite some SEO professionals questioning the relevance of metadata in the context of LLM-based web crawling, it remains essential for providing precise context, enhancing discoverability, and mitigating AI hallucinations—incorrect or fabricated outputs generated by models lacking sufficient semantic grounding.
+This is imperative for Agentic Commerce.

 Metadata, particularly structured schema, enables search engines like Google to deliver rich snippets, populate knowledge graphs, and support conversational search features.
 For LLMs, metadata serves as a critical anchor, ensuring responses are rooted in verifiable data.
-For instance, a webpage with “Article” schema markup, including authorship and publication date, signals expertise and trustworthiness, aligning with Google’s EEAT guidelines.
+For instance, a webpage with “Article” schema markup, including authorship and publication date, signals expertise and trustworthiness, aligning with Google’s E-E-A-T guidelines.

-Many AI systems employ a retrieval technique known as fan-out crawling, where multiple search queries are issued, and results are aggregated to inform responses.
+Many AI systems employ a retrieval technique known as fan-out crawling, where multiple search queries are issued and results are aggregated to inform responses.
 This approach, common in Retrieval-Augmented Generation (RAG) frameworks, often lacks robust deterministic principles, relying heavily on the quality of results.
 When these results are unrelated or of low quality—due to SEO spam or outdated content—the aggregated data can lead to incoherent or inaccurate outputs, exacerbating hallucination risks.

 Definition and Mechanism

 - Fan-out Crawling: This technique involves issuing multiple search queries simultaneously to gather a wide range of results.
 The results are then aggregated to inform the AI’s responses.
-This method is indeed common in Retrieval-Augmented Generation (RAG) frameworks, where the goal is to enhance the model’s output with relevant external information.
+This method is common in Retrieval-Augmented Generation (RAG) frameworks, where the goal is to enhance the model’s output with relevant external information.

 Quality of Results